harsha-art/FarmAid-Data-Driven-Agriculture-with-Machine-Learning/README.md

 - OpenAI API Key to index.php and fchatgpt.php

 5. Import database from db folder.
-6. Run Apache web server using XAMPP.
+6. Run Apache web server using XAMPP. ( Use Only The Contents Of The Agriculture Portal Main Folder For the PHP Server )